now-examples/basics/docz/README.md

 ## Resources
 - [Visit our documentation](https://zeit.co/docs/v2/getting-started/introduction-to-now/) for more information on using Now to deploy your projects.
-- [Visit the docz site](https://docz.site) to learn more about configurin your new documentation project ready to be [pushed to production](https://zeit.co/docs/v2/domains-and-aliases/aliasing-a-deployment/) on Now
+- [Visit the docz site](https://docz.site) to learn more about configuring your new documentation project ready to be [pushed to production](https://zeit.co/docs/v2/domains-and-aliases/aliasing-a-deployment/) on Now